Category: Uncategorized

 Established 1993

 Myer Bornstein founded Bornstein Seafoods in 1934, in the midst of the Great Depression.
 His hard work and commitment put his company on the seafood industry map.
-These qualities and his daily slogan, “If you don’t trade with us, we both lose money!” were the order of the day.
+These qualities and the slogan, “If you don’t trade with us, we both lose money!” were the order of the day.
 Mr. Bornstein was an important supporter of SIRF.

 Meet Gershon J. Feigon